c2is/Bigfoot/README.md

 Assetic
 -------

 Bigfoot assets are loaded via Assetic and are gitignored.
-To have the admin interface display properly in the production environment, you first must dump the assets with :
+To have the admin interface display properly, you first must dump the assets with :

-    ./app/console assets:install --env=prod
-    ./app/console assetic:dump --env=prod
+    ./app/console bigfoot:theme:install

 Documentation
 -------